WPMedia/feed-components/blocks/sitemap-section-feature-block/README.md

 Sitemaps provide search engines with metadata regarding the specific news content on a website.
 Using the Sitemap, bots can quickly find the news articles contained on a site.
 This Sitemap identifies the url of every section in Site Service.

-This feed can be used to generate links to sitemaps like
+This feed can be used to generate links to section fronts like

 `http://wwww.example.com/{category}/`